rkwitt/teaching/WS2122/CV/VO/README.md

 ## Prerequisites

 I do recommend to refresh your **linear algebra**, **statistics** and **analysis** knowledge before starting the course.
 Also, please make yourself familiar with Python, as I do use Python almost exclusively (via Jupyter notebooks).
-I will provide a short introduction in the PS, though.
-Also, you can start reading up on PyTorch which we will use as our environment for deep learning.
+Also, you can start reading up on [PyTorch](https://pytorch.org/) which we will use as our environment for implementing deep learning approaches to computer vision.

 ## PyTorch installation

-Currently, the following tutorial video on installing Anaconda Python and PyTorch is only available in *German*.
+Currently, the following tutorial videos on installing Anaconda Python and PyTorch are available:

 - [**Tutorial** (german)](https://drive.google.com/file/d/1OCG9upipvTwCKdSPm3CIteRbbpuyxyul/view?usp=sharing)
 - [**Tutorial** (english)](https://drive.google.com/file/d/1UJgkWttFZ4STwSIT_m-9npnSnsgEW3gd/view?usp=sharing)